battleaxedotco/tool-docs/docs/rubberhose2/build.md

     left />

 ### Stretching
-A defining feature of RubberHose is the stretching that happens when controllers are dragged beyond their Hose Length.
-Stretchiness has now made its way to layer rigging.

-The initial length of each layer is defined by the Segment Length control in the Effect Panel.
+Stretchiness is a big part layer rigging with RubberHose.
+Each layer's length is defined by the **Segment Length** control in the layer's Effect panel (F3).
 Dial this in to the correct length if it's not exactly right after creation.

 Some limb segments are longer than others and this length difference can be adjusted with the Center Bias control on the Center controller's Effect Panel.